martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *illustration of primary characters on parts of Prague*
 - Few examples, rest in Appendix

-### Patterned characters
+### Contextualised characters
-*illustration of patterned characters esp. in relation to primary ones*
+*illustration of contextualised characters esp. in relation to primary ones*
 - Few examples, rest in Appendix?

 ### Clustering